Shipstr/senior-backend-code-challenge/README.md

 We encourage you to demonstrate your workflow via Git commits with good messages.

-When you are done, please either zip up your repo and email it to koho.engineering@expeditors.com or push it up to Github.
+When you are done, please either zip up your repo and email it to koho.engineering@expeditors.com.
 If you need to clarify anything regarding this challenge, feel free to email us.